Towing Carrier Nonconsensual Tows

 A carrier is prohibited from paying money or other valuable consideration to a landowner or business for the privilege of nonconsensually towing vehicles.

-It is a deceptive trade practice to violate the provisions of the bill, and the attorney general is responsible for enforcement.
+It is a deceptive trade practice to violate the provisions of the act, and the attorney general is responsible for enforcement.